MMSB-MOBI/CHOKO/README.md

 Overall, there is no need for a distributed cluster to reproduce the data shown here.

 ## Software prerequisites
-Consensus Rescoring is written in python 3 and relies on other software/libraries written by us, which themselves have dependencies.
+CReDock is written in python 3 and relies on other software/libraries written by us, which themselves have dependencies.
 The following is required:
   - Python (3.7)
   - DockingPP (https://github.com/MMSB-MOBI/DockingPP): implements consensus rescoring functions